Keith Deller: Records

 Deller's name has been in the record books on a couple of occasions.
-He held the Guinness World Record for the fastest 3 legs of 301 in 97 seconds.
+He held the Guinness World Record for the fastest three legs of 301 in 97 seconds.
 On 13 October 1984 he was on the wrong end of a piece of darting history when Lowe hit the first-ever televised nine-dart finish against him in the quarter-finals of the MFI World Matchplay.
-He became the first player to achieve a match average of 100 in a BDO World Championship match; he did, however, lose the game to Lowe.
+He became the first player to achieve a match average of 100 in a BDO World Championship match.

-On 7 August 2012 Deller recorded a 25 second 301, checking out 130 on the bullseye for a new world record time.
+On 7 August 2012, Deller recorded a 25-second 301, checking out 130 on the bullseye for a new world record time.
 This beat the record of 33 seconds by Dean Gould, recorded earlier on the same day at the same venue, the Olympia Great British Beer Festival.

 Spotter

 Deller has for many years been part of the Sky Sports broadcasting team acting as a "spotter" for the cameras.
-His knowledge of the players and scoring shots helps the director and cameramen anticipate where the next dart will be thrown.
+His knowledge of the players and scoring shots helps the director and camera operators to anticipate where the next dart will be thrown.

 Personal life

-Deller supports his local football club Ipswich Town F.C.
+Deller supports his local football club, Ipswich Town.
+He lives with his wife Kim and has two children.

+He was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours, having raised large sums of money for various charities, including over £500,000 for Macmillan Cancer Support.

 World Championship performances

 BDO

+Deller's BDO results are as follows: